bankerneel/react-sample-docker-app/README.md

       $ sudo apt install npm

 - #### Other Operating Systems
-  You can find more information about the installation on the [official Node.js website](https://nodejs.org/), [official NPM website](https://npmjs.org/),[official PNPM website](https://pnpm.io/installation) and [official YARN website](https://yarnpkg.com/getting-started).
+  You can find more information about the installation on the [official Node.js website](https://nodejs.org/), [official NPM website](https://npmjs.org/), [official PNPM website](https://pnpm.io/installation) and [official YARN website](https://yarnpkg.com/getting-started).

 If the installation was successful, you should be able to run the following command.